FALL 2021 COURSE OFFERINGS

 Breaking New Ground

-Gender Studies at UNBC is an interdisciplinary MA program that offers the opportunity to work with scholars and peers who share a focus on women and/or gender as a category of analysis.
-The program aims to resituate gender and feminist theory and praxis in relation to established and developing academic disciplines at UNBC.
+UNBC’s Gender Studies MA program was the first gender studies graduate degree in Canada.
+Our Gender Studies MA is an interdisciplinary program that offers the opportunity to work with scholars and peers who share a focus on women and/or gender as a category of analysis.

-Being interdisciplinary in approach, the program has particular strengths in areas such as gender and First Nations; gender history; gender in literature; gender, colonialism, and postcolonialism; gender and globalization; feminism, justice, and ethics; gender and health; gender and the environment; and gender and international studies.
-Gender Studies graduate students have the opportunity to design a course of study that incorporates gender- or feminism-based methodologies and inter-disciplinarity while developing expertise in an area of concentration.
-While providing a transnational frame of reference, we also pay attention to the national and regional; so students will emerge from the program with a both broad analytical framework and a well-developed focus.
+Being interdisciplinary in approach, the program has particular strengths in areas such as gender history; gender in literature; gender, colonialism, and postcolonialism; gender and globalization; gender and sexuality; gender and health; gender and the environment; and gender and international studies.
+Gender Studies graduate students have the opportunity to design a course of study that incorporates gender- or feminism-based methodologies and interdisciplinary while developing expertise in an area of concentration.
+While providing a transnational frame of reference, we also pay attention to the national and regional; therefore, students emerge from the program with both a broad analytical framework and a well-developed focus.

 Graduate Studies in Gender